-Remember, if you're looking to at least have a lounge chair on your pool's patio, you will need at least 7 ft. of decking in that area.
+In our experience, rectangle pools are often the most popular pool shape overall.
+However, if you're limited on space and looking to at least have a lounge chair on your pool's patio, you will need at least 7 ft. of decking in that area.
 And if you'd like to fit a table with chairs, you'll need even more.

 It is for this reason that freeform pools are very common in small backyards.